Please consult the Faculty’s Academic Calendar to see which electives you need to take to fulfill your program requirements.

 Complementary Studies (CS) Electives

 Complementary Studies (CS) courses are broadly defined as studies in the humanities, social sciences, arts, management economics and communication.
 A list of eligible CS elective courses is available online.
-Students are responsible for determining their qualification for taking an CS course, including but not limited to prerequisites and required permissions.
+Students are responsible for determining their qualifications for taking a CS course, including but not limited to prerequisites and required permissions.

 Natural Science (NS) Electives